Message from President Jo Allen

 According to the CDC, COVID-19 is thought to spread mainly through close person-to-person contact.
 Some people without symptoms may be able to spread the virus.
 (Visit the CDC site for more recommendations on how to protect yourself and others.)

-To help keep our community more safe, Meredith is requiring the use of face coverings for all employees, students and other community members when in common areas, especially when physical distancing of 6 feet or more cannot be maintained, with few exceptions.
+To help keep our community safe, Meredith requires the use of face coverings for all students, faculty, staff, visitors, and vendors/contractors when in common or public areas even when you are the only individual in that area.
 Studies have shown that wearing a face covering greatly reduces the probability of transmitting the virus that causes COVID 19.
 All individuals should maintain at least a six foot distance, regardless of the use of face coverings

 For face coverings to be most effective, they must be used properly.
 Please review the links that follow to ensure you are using your face covering properly.
 These links are also available on the campus and HR MyMeredith COVID-19 resource pages.
 Please refer to them any time you would like a reminder of these important safety guides.